wlowry88/wlowry88.github.io/source/_posts/2014-07-04-White Belt.markdown

 ###Inspiration

-It's a rainy Fourth of July here in Needham, MA, the town in which I was initialized.
+It's a rainy Fourth of July here in Needham, MA, the town in which I was "initialized".
 It's a huge change of pace from NYC.
 It's pretty cool to be back and see my family.
 But it also got me thinking.
 I have been coding now every day for 5 weeks (I accidentally broke my streak on github because I didn't know committing to opened pull requests didn't count, argh >_<), and I have begun to realize that I really enjoy this stuff.
 And I like it enough to do it professionally.
 But that also means that I have a really long way to go.

 ###So, why the eternal white belt then?
 Don't you want to advance and improve?